Position: Shrike Recovery Field Intern (2)

 Hours of Work: Flexible daily and weekly schedule to suit project needs and weather conditions.
 Working weekends will be required.

 Wildlife Preservation Canada is seeking two summer interns to assist with the implementation of the Loggerhead Shrike (LOSH) Recovery Program in Ontario.
-The Loggerhead Shrike is critically endangered with only 26 known pairs breeding in Ontario in 2017.
+The Loggerhead Shrike is critically endangered with only 18 known pairs breeding in eastern Canada in 2019.
 The Carden and Napanee Alvars are the two core areas where LOSH continue to breed, though sightings still occur in Smiths Falls, Pembroke/Renfrew, Grey-Bruce and Manitoulin, and some work may occur in those regions.
 Wildlife Preservation Canada has been managing this unique recovery program since 2003; activities include wild population surveying and monitoring, captive breeding and release, and habitat stewardship.

 Under the supervision of the Area Shrike Biologist, interns will be responsible for monitoring the wild population in their designated core area, and the care and soft-release of groups of captive-hatched juveniles (transferred to release sites from one of the program’s breeding facilities over July-August); this offers a unique opportunity to work first-hand with an endangered species and the chance to gain experience in animal care and population recovery techniques in a field setting.